cakephp/docs/en/core-libraries/helpers/form.rst

 ----------------

 * ``$options['timeFormat']`` Used to specify the format of the select inputs for a time-related set of inputs.
-Valid values include ‘12’, ‘24’, and ‘none’.
+Valid values include '12', '24', and ``null``.

 * ``$options['dateFormat']`` Used to specify the format of the select inputs for a date-related set of inputs.
-Valid values include ‘DMY’, ‘MDY’, ‘YMD’, and ‘NONE’.
+Valid values include any combination of 'D', 'M' and 'Y' or ``null``.
+The inputs will be put in the order defined by the dateFormat option.

 * ``$options['minYear'], $options['maxYear']`` Used in combination with a
   date/datetime input.
 Defines the lower and/or upper end of values shown in the